 By Soji James, CPT, CSCS

 Carbohydrates form part of a healthy diet, but too much of anything can be a bad thing.
-The good news is that if you’re looking to limit your calorie and carb intake, there’s plenty of tasty lower-calorie food options for you to try.
+The good news is that, if you’re looking to limit your calorie and carb intake, there are surely plenty of tasty lower-calorie food options for you to try.

-It’s no good pretending that a pasta or rice substitute will taste the same or have the same texture as grains.
+It’s no good pretending that a pasta or rice substitute, for example, will taste the same or have the same texture as grains.
 But, if you try out some new recipes, you can find an alternative that’s just as delicious and can help to keep your carb intake down.

 If you’re trying to shed a few pounds, a lot of people tend to calculate calories to lose weight.
 However, you can count macros, instead of calories.
-There are three types of macronutrients: proteins, carbohydrates, and fats.
+There are three types of macronutrients that are equally important: proteins, carbohydrates, and fats.
 By counting macros, it leads to better overall body composition and can help you lose fat in the long-term.

-Cauliflower’s mild flavor makes it a great rice substitute.
+Cauliflower’s mild flavor makes it an especially great rice substitute.
 It’s also a versatile and healthy swap for other less nutritious, high-calorie foods.
 You also benefit from a ton of fiber and nutrients, including vitamin K, C, B6, and folate.
 Cauliflower is a non-starchy, complex carb with lots of fiber and some naturally occurring sugars.
-One cup of cauliflower rice contains about a sixth of the carbs in the same amount of rice or pasta.
+One cup of cauliflower rice contains about a sixth of the carbs compared to the same amount of rice or pasta.

 Total prep and cooking time is 10 minutes.
 Recipe adapted from BBC Good Food.

-Spaghetti squash is an excellent alternative to traditional spaghetti.
-The winter vegetable is nutritious and delivers a big dose of vitamin A, folic acid, potassium, and beta carotene.
+Spaghetti squash is an excellent lower calorie food alternative to traditional spaghetti.
+This winter vegetable is nutritious, and it also delivers a big dose of vitamin A, folic acid, potassium, and beta carotene.
 The low-carb, healthy spaghetti alternative is full of fiber and resembles long, stringy pasta.
-On average, a cup of spaghetti squash contains about 42 calories in comparison to over 100 calories for a cup of pasta.
+On average, a cup of spaghetti squash contains about 42 calories, compared to over 100 calories for a cup of pasta.
 Squash also contains higher amounts of protein and far fewer carbohydrates.